mcagalj/CNS-2024-25/docs/envelope_encryption.md

 ### What is Envelope Encryption?

-Envelope encryption is a cryptographic system that uses two or more keys to secure a message:
+Envelope encryption is a cryptographic system that secures messages using two keys:

-1. A long-term static key (in our case, an RSA key pair)
+1. **Long-term Key**: A static RSA key pair, referred to as the Key Encryption Key (KEK).
-2. A per-message key (in our case, an AES key) generated specifically for each message
+2. **Per-message Key**: A unique AES key, known as the Data Encryption Key (DEK), generated for each message.

-The envelope is constructed by:
+Construction process:
-1. Generating a per-message key (msgKey) for the data
+1. Generate a random AES key (DEK) for the message.
-2. Encrypting the message: ciphertext = Encrypt(msgKey, message)
-3. Encrypting the message key with the long-term key: encKey = Encrypt(k, msgKey)
+2. Encrypt the message using the DEK and an initialization vector (IV), producing the ciphertext.
+3. Encrypt the DEK using the RSA KEK, producing the encrypted DEK (encryptedDEK).
-4. Combining (encKey, ciphertext) into a single envelope structure
+4. Combine the encrypted DEK, IV, and ciphertext into a single envelope structure: `(encryptedDEK, IV, ciphertext)`.

-In our implementation:
-- The per-message key is an AES key (DEK - Data Encryption Key)
-- The long-term static key is an RSA key pair (KEK - Key Encryption Key)
+Here:
+- The DEK (AES key) enables efficient per-message encryption.
+- The KEK (RSA key pair) securely protects the DEK.
-- The envelope consists of (encrypted_aes_key, iv, ciphertext)
+- The envelope format `(encryptedDEK, IV, ciphertext)` ensures secure storage and transmission.

+This approach balances security and efficiency by using a unique DEK for each message, safeguarded by a long-term KEK.

 ### Key Benefits